 “Dr. Hause did a great job on my breasts.
 A to a full D cup, incisions look good and they look natural.
 Highly recommend.” – Vitals.com, Breast Augmentation Patient Review

 Candidates for Breast Enhancement

-Dr. Hause evaluates potential breast augmentation candidates on a one-by-one basis during a personal consultation.
-Suitable candidates are women who are in good general physical and psychological health; do not smoke; and do not have any uncontrolled medical issues (such as cardiovascular disease or an autoimmune disorder) that could compromise the surgery or healing.
-It’s also important that breast augmentation candidates have reasonable goals of surgery and desire improvement, not perfection.
-Lastly, they should understand the possible (but rare) risks of surgery.
+Dr. Hause personally evaluates breast augmentation patients during their consultation.
+He does not subscribe to the trend common in other practices where consultations are done by patient coordinators.
+Dr. Hause believes that consultations are the time for him to thoroughly discuss and educate patients regarding their interests and goals.
+He will discuss all safe and effective options in detail.
+Suitable candidates are women who are in good general physical and psychological health; and do not have any uncontrolled medical issues (such as cardiovascular disease or an autoimmune disorder) that could compromise the surgery or healing.
+It’s also important that breast augmentation candidates have reasonable goals of surgery and understand the potential of this improvement.

 During your breast augmentation consultation, Dr. Don Hause will examine your breasts, noting the amount of natural tissue and the quality of the skin.
 He will inquire about your goals of surgery and explain whether they are realistic.
 Dr. Hause will also ask you questions about your medical history and any previous surgeries to help confirm your candidacy.

 If you decide to schedule your surgery, Dr. Hause will draw up a treatment plan that details how he plans to approach your case.
 This will include the type of implants, the incision pattern and implant placement location he plans to use.
 Once you have scheduled surgery, you will receive comprehensive pre-operative instructions to help you prepare for the experience.